Supporting Someone with Autism

 📅 Stick to the plan

 If you’ve made plans, try and stick to them.
-Unexpected changes to schedules might be difficult for autistic people, especially if they haven’t been given much notice.
+Unexpected changes to schedules are difficult for some autistic people, especially if they haven’t been given much notice.
 It can be helpful to provide a clear rundown of the plans before they happen so everyone knows what to expect.

 🗨 Communicate clearly